 It was produced by a bacteria that, according to researchers at Michigan State University, can survive in extreme toxic environments and create 24-karat gold nuggets.
 Pure gold.
-Maybe this critter can save us all from the global economic crisis?
 Bacteria Can Make Zero-Viscosity Superfluids.
 Bacteria can thin liquids to make them flow more easily.

 Astonishingly, they can do this to the point where the liquid they are swimming in becomes a superfluid, something with zero viscosity – a phenomenon previously only witnessed under extreme conditions, such as temperatures close to absolute zero.
-For the study, Dr. Scientists Find Bacteria That "Breathe" Uranium.
+For the study, Dr. Harold Auradou of the University of Paris-Sud added E. coli to liquids in different concentrations.
+Scientists Find Bacteria That "Breathe" Uranium.
 Evolutionary Link to Complex Cells Discovered.
 Few areas in biology are as contentiously debated as how simple cells such as bacteria evolved into complex eukaryotic cells that comprise all of the species within the animal kingdom.

 Yes, electricity.
 A team led by Peter Girguis from Harvard has discovered how a certain bacteria gets its energetic needs from electrons pulled from the environment.
 Three scientists on how the microbiome shapes our world.
 You are never really alone.

 On your skin, in your nose, in every inch of your personal space, you are accompanied by trillions of tiny organisms.
 Collectively, these microorganisms are known as the microbiome — the complex ecosystem of microbes that share and shape our world.
 Yet the quest to understand the microbiome is still in its infancy.
 Bonnie Bassler: How bacteria "talk" Strange Bacteria Dine on Electricity and Link Up to Form Biowires.
 All living organisms need energy.